Djokovic, Thiem advance after slow starts in Vienna openers - WHIZ News

 “I had problems getting into the match, lost my serve too many times.
 But in general I am happy, and the last couple of games had the right intensity,” Thiem said.

-It was U.S Open champion’s 10th straight win on Austrian ground, after winning both Kitzbuehel and Vienna last year.
+It was the U.S. Open champion’s 10th straight win in Austria, after winning both Kitzbuehel and Vienna last year.

-Grigor Dimitrov, Hubert Hurkacz and Lorenzo Sonego all had straight-set wins, while Daniel Evans led 6-3, 4-5 when his opponent, Aljaz Bedene, quit the match with an injury.
+Grigor Dimitrov, Hubert Hurkacz and Lorenzo Sonego all had straight-set wins, while Dan Evans led 6-3, 4-5 when his opponent, Aljaz Bedene, quit the match with an injury.

-After health and safety measures were tightened in Austria last week, a total of 1,000 spectators were allowed in the 9,000-capacity Stadthalle arena.
+After health and safety measures were tightened in Austria last week, 1,000 spectators were allowed in the 9,000-capacity Stadthalle arena.

 More AP Tennis coverage: https://www.apnews.com/apf-Tennis and https://twitter.com/AP_Sports